-Seventy-three years ago, the two largest units of the Latvian Legion fought together, for the first time and only time under a Latvian commander, against the Soviet forces soon to re-invade Latvia.
+Seventy-five years ago, the two largest units of the Latvian Legion fought together, for the first time and only time under a Latvian commander, against the Soviet forces soon to re-invade Latvia.
 In battles lasting three days—March 16-18, 1944—on the banks of the Velikaya, a mere 40 kilometres from Latvia's eastern border, the Latvians managed to defeat Russian forces to re-capture strategic Hill 93.4, near Sapronovo.

 lies about 15 km to the west

 In 1952, the Latvian soldiers' welfare organization, "Daugavas Vanagi" ("Daugava's Hawks"), passed a resolution to recognize March 16th as a day of remembrance of the Legion.
 For nearly half a century, Latvians in exile celebrated Latvian Legion day without incident: former Legionnaires gathered with friends and family to remember their comrades—wounded, missing, dead (some 30-50,000 Latvians died in the hope of restoring Latvia's independence)—and to mourn the loss of their homeland's freedom.
 The day typically included a public church service including a moment of silence, and ceremonial and social events.
 Those same traditions were taken up in Latvia after independence—where the commemoration continued to be observed with no controversy until Russia launched its allegations of Nazism in 1998.